julianmachnitzke/seed-urbs/README.md

   2. Read the source code of `runme.py` and `comp.py`.
   3. Try adding/modifying scenarios in `scenarios.py` and see their effect on results.
   4. If you need a nice python editor, think about using [PyCharm](https://www.jetbrains.com/pycharm/download).
 It has many features including easy Git integration, package management, etc.
   5. Fire up IPython (`ipython3`) and run the scripts from there using the run command: `run runme` and `run comp`.
-Then use `whos` and inspect the workspace afterwards (`whos`).
+Then use `whos` and inspect the workspace afterward (`whos``).
 See what you can do (analyses, plotting) with the DataFrames.
-Take the `urbs.get_constants`, `urbs.get_timeseries` and `urbs.plot` functions as inspriation and the [Pandas docs](http://pandas.pydata.org/pandas-docs/stable/) as reference.
+Take the `urbs.get_constants`, `urbs.get_timeseries` and `urbs.plot` functions as inspiration and the [Pandas [docs](http://pandas.pydata.org/pandas-docs/stable/) as a reference.

 ## Further reading
   - For more insights on URBS see the official [URBS GitHub repository](https://learnpythonthehardway.org/book/appendixa.html).
   - If you do not know anything about the command line, read [Command Line Crash Course](https://learnpythonthehardway.org/book/appendixa.html).
 Python programs are scripts that are executed from the command line, similar to MATLAB scripts that are executed from the MATLAB command prompt.
-  - If you do not know Python, try one of the following ressources:
+  - If you do not know Python, try one of the following resources:
     * The official [Python Tutorial](https://docs.python.org/3/tutorial/index.html) walks you through the language's basic features.
     * [Learn Python the Hard Way](https://learnpythonthehardway.org/book/preface.html).
 It is meant for programming beginners.
   - The book [Python for Data Analysis](http://shop.oreilly.com/product/0636920023784.do) best summarises the capabilities of the packages installed here.
 It starts with IPython, then adds NumPy, slowly fades to pandas and then shows first basic, then advanced data conversion and analysis recipes.
-Visualisation with matplotlib is given its own chapter, both with and without pandas.
+Visualization with matplotlib is given its own chapter, both with and without pandas.
   - For a huge buffet of appetizers showing the capabilities of Python for scientific computing, I recommend browsing this [gallery of interesting IPython Notebooks](https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks).